Fact-checked

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-To the family Coronaviridae with two genera, Coronavirus (which also includes pathogens of gastroenteritis in children) and Torovirus, include round-shaped viruses with a diameter of 50-220 nm.
-Virions have a supercapsid, over which protrude spikes 12-24 nm in length, they consist of a thin neck and a massive globular or pear-shaped head and resemble a figure of the solar corona, which is why the family has been called coronavirus.
+The Coronaviridae family, which includes two genera, Coronavirus (which also includes the causative agents of gastroenteritis in children) and Torovirus, includes round viruses with a diameter of 50-220 nm.
+The virions have a supercapsid with 12-24 nm long spikes protruding above it.
+They consist of a thin neck and a massive spherical or pear-shaped head and resemble the figure of the solar corona, which is why the family was named coronaviruses.
 The nucleocapsid is located in the core of the virion.
-Of all RNA viruses KopoHaj viruses have the largest genome in the form of single-stranded unfragmented positive RNA from 27 000-32 000 bp.
-The virion contains 3 groups of proteins: a nucleocapsid protein bound to RNA; matrix protein and empowering the virus to adsorb on cell receptors and to penetrate into it the glycosylated proteins of the supercapsid.
-The natural hosts of coronaviruses are man, domestic and wild animals, in which they cause widespread diseases.
+Of all RNA viruses, KopoHaj viruses have the largest genome in the form of single-stranded, unfragmented positive RNA of 27,000-32,000 bp.
+The virion contains 3 groups of proteins: nucleocapsid protein associated with RNA; matrix protein and glycosylated supercapsid proteins that give the virus the ability to adsorb onto cell receptors and penetrate into it.
+The natural hosts of coronaviruses are humans, domestic and wild animals, in which they cause widespread diseases.

 Respiratory coronaviruses are divided into 3 serogroups.
-Infection from a sick person occurs by airborne droplets; incidence of sporadic.
-Epidemic outbreaks of coronavirus infections in the form of fever, runny nose, bronchitis and pneumonia are noted mainly during the cold season.
-Prior to SARS, these outbreaks were most often caused by the coronavirus HCV-209E.
+Infection from a sick person occurs through airborne droplets; morbidity is sporadic.
+Epidemic outbreaks of coronavirus infections in the form of fever, runny nose, bronchitis and pneumonia are observed mainly in the cold season.
+Before the emergence of SARS, these outbreaks were most often caused by the HCV-209E coronavirus.

-In November 2002, an outbreak of the disease, called SARS (English Severe Acute Respiratory Syndrome), or severe acute respiratory syndrome (SARS), or SARS, occurred in China; it was described in Hong Kong by K. Urbani.
-The disease spread rapidly and, according to WHO, as of June 19, 2003, 8,462 SARS cases were registered in 32 countries (most in China (7058)).
-Killed 804 people (the lethality about 9.5%).
-In Russia, 1 case is registered.
-Thanks to strong preventive measures initiated by WHO (compulsory hospitalization, isolation, quarantine, widespread use of cotton-gauze masks, etc.), the SARS epidemic was eliminated by June 2003, but a few more cases were later identified and the risk of recurrence epidemic is not excluded.
-The causative agent of SARS was detected in April 2003.
-He was a coronavirus, not related to any of the known strains of this virus.
-Its genomic RNA consists of 29 727-29 736 bp.
-According to the nucleotide sequences, the SARS virus differs by 50-60% from the three known serogroups of coronaviruses.
+In November 2002, an outbreak of a disease called SARS (Severe Acute Respiratory Syndrome) or atypical pneumonia occurred in China; it was described in Hong Kong by K. Urbani.
+The disease began to spread rapidly and, according to WHO, as of June 19, 2003, 8,462 cases of SARS had been registered in 32 countries (most of all in China (7,058)).
+804 people died (fatality rate of about 9.5%).
+One case was registered in Russia.
+Thanks to vigorous preventive measures taken at the initiative of the WHO (mandatory hospitalization, isolation, quarantine, widespread use of cotton-gauze masks, etc.), the SARS epidemic was eliminated by June 2003, however, several more cases of the disease were later identified, and the risk of a recurrence of the epidemic cannot be ruled out.
+The SARS pathogen was discovered in April 2003.
+It turned out to be a coronavirus unrelated to any of the known strains of this virus.
+Its genomic RNA consists of 29,727-29,736 bp.
+In terms of nucleotide sequences, the SARS virus differs by 50-60% from the three known serogroups of coronaviruses.

-Natural carriers of the virus have not yet been clearly established.
-They can be rats, other rodents, insects.
-In China, it is believed that the main bearer of it is the small predator viverra Asiatic, or eastern (Viverra zibetha).
-It is bred in aviaries for sale, since meat is highly valued by gourmets.
-The main biological feature of the virus is high contagiousness, which is many times higher than that of viruses of pathogens of various ARI, including influenza.
-The reason for it is also not clear.
+Natural carriers of the virus have not yet been precisely identified.
+They may be rats, other rodents, insects.
+In China, it is believed that its main carrier is a small predator, the Asian or eastern civet (Viverra zibetha).
+It is bred in cages for sale, since its meat is highly valued by gourmets.
+The main biological feature of the virus is its high contagiousness, which is many times higher than that of viruses that cause various acute respiratory infections, including influenza.
+The reason for this is also unclear.

 Symptoms of SARS

-SARS disease begins with a fever of 38 ° C or more, chills, dry cough, weakness, dyspnea, and then severe pneumonia develops, causing respiratory failure due to edema and inflammation of the alveoli.
+SARS disease begins with a fever of 38°C or higher, chills, dry cough, weakness, shortness of breath, and then quickly develops into severe pneumonia, causing breathing difficulties due to swelling and inflammation of the alveoli.

-Laboratory diagnostics of coronavirus infections, including SARS, is carried out by isolating virus cultures and identifying them, either by detecting virus-specific antibodies and increasing their titer in paired sera with various serological reactions or using DNA and RNA probes, PCR.
-In particular, several types of primers have already been proposed for the diagnosis of SARS by PCR.
-Any biological material can be used for the detection of RNA virus by PCR: blood, sputum, urine, feces, etc. However, all the proposed test systems for SARS Diagnostics need additional study of the degree of their specificity.
+Laboratory diagnostics of coronavirus infections, including SARS, is carried out by isolating virus cultures and identifying them, or by determining virus-specific antibodies and increasing their titer in paired sera using various serological reactions or using DNA and RNA probes, PCR.
+In particular, several types of primers have already been proposed for diagnosing SARS using PCR.
+Any biological material can be used to detect the RNA virus using PCR: blood, sputum, urine, feces, etc. However, all proposed test systems for diagnosing SARS require additional study of their degree of specificity.

-The treatment of coronavirus diseases, including SARS, is based on the use of antiviral drugs: ribavirin, interferons, specific immunoglobulins (plasma of people who have had SARS); to prevent bacterial complications - antibiotics (beta-lactam, fluoroquinolones, cephalosporins, tetracyclines).
+Treatment of coronavirus diseases, including SARS, is based on the use of antiviral drugs: ribavirin, interferons, specific immunoglobulins (blood plasma of people who have recovered from SARS); to prevent bacterial complications - antibiotics (beta-lactams, fluoroquinolones, cephalosporins, tetracyclines).

-Measures for general prevention are the same as for plague.
-In Russia, studies are under way to create an effective harmless vaccine against SARS.
+General preventive measures are the same as for the plague.
+Research is underway in Russia to create an effective, harmless vaccine against SARS.